mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 Pulumi Components
 -----------------

 Pulumi takes a different approach.
-You can (but don't have to) blend the application code and infrastructure management code into one cohesive cloud application.
+You can blend the application code and infrastructure management code into one cohesive cloud application.

 Related resources can be combined together into reusable components, which hide repetitive stuff behind code abstractions.